-Enterprise resource planning (ERP) software is used by organizations to integrate and organize the data necessary for front office and back office operations.
-ERP software integrates organizations’ key operations, including the manufacturing, distribution, financial and human resources, into one software system.
+Enterprise resource planning (ERP) software is used by businesses to integrate and organize the data necessary for front office and back office operations.
+ERP solutions integrate companies’ key operations, including the manufacturing, distribution, financial and human resources, into one software system.

 When properly implemented, an ERP solution increases organizational efficiency, performance and profitability.
-However, ERP implementations are challenging and often require an ERP consultant to manage the software selection, implementation, process management and organizational change.
-A large enterprise software implementation is particularly difficult when multiple, global locations are involved.
+However, ERP projects are challenging and often require an ERP consultant to manage the software selection, implementation, process management and organizational change.
+A large project is particularly difficult when multiple, global locations are involved.
 Strong project management is key to achieving an integrated enterprise.

-Niche software vendors are also popular, especially for smaller organizations or organizations looking for industry-specific functionality.
+Niche software vendors are popular, especially for smaller companies or companies looking for industry-specific functionality.
 Niche products are designed for specific industries or business functions.
 For example, Syspro, IQMS and Plex are specifically built for the manufacturing industry.

 While you may want to select a well-known enterprise resource planning system, the best solution depends on your unique business needs.
-A better question is, “What are the best ERP vendors for my future-state processes and organizational goals?”
+A better question is, “Which are the best ERP vendors for my future-state processes and business goals?”

-ERP software is beneficial to organizations regardless of size or industry.
-In recent years, small- to mid-sized organizations have fueled most of the growth in the ERP industry.
-While large enterprises dominated ERP usage in the past, niche solutions have made it possible for smaller organizations to implement ERP software.
+Enterprise systems are beneficial to companies regardless of size or industry.
+In recent years, small- to mid-sized companies have fueled most of the growth in the ERP industry.
+While large enterprises dominated ERP usage in the past, niche solutions have made it possible for smaller businesses to implement an ERP system.

-Organizations pursuing digital transformation often implement ERP software to enable their digital strategies.
-These organizations use technology to create new business and operating models.
-Their goal in implementing new technology is to improve data insights and the customer experience.
+Companies pursuing digital transformation often implement software to enable their digital strategies.
+These companies use technology to enable digital operations and create new business and operating models.
+Some of the goals they hope to achieve by implementing new technology is improving data insights and improving the customer experience.

-Customer relationship management (CRM) software is a type of enterprise software that automates the sales and marketing functions of an organization.
-Many vendors include CRM software in their full suite of solutions, but some organizations take a best-of-breed approach.
+Customer relationship management (CRM) software is a type of enterprise software that automates the sales and marketing functions of a company.
+Many vendors include CRM software in their full suite of solutions, but some companies take a best-of-breed approach.
 They’ll implement a CRM system from another vendor and integrate it with their main system.

-CRM software provides real-time data on lead behavior and demographics allowing organizations to personalize their communication with leads and customers.
-CRM functionality enables organizations to maximize the benefits of their ERP implementations.
+CRM software provides real-time data on lead behavior and demographics allowing companies to personalize their communication with leads and customers.
+CRM functionality enables businesses to maximize the benefits of their projects.
 Improving the customer experience is a common reason organizations implement software solutions.